dfeshed/nw-ueba-saas/streaming-data/README.md

 After the initial call of `pagedStreamRequest`, paging takes place via the returned `Cursor`.
 Each request to an API for a page returns a `marker` which indicates where the next page starts.
 If only the first page had been visited, `Cursor.next()` would send the first page's `marker` to the API, so the API knows to pick up after the first page.
 The value of `marker` isn't significant to the `Cursor`, only to the API in question. `marker` could be a simple page number, or it could be some other meaningful piece of data the API can use to keep track of response location. `marker`s are not exposed to the consumer of `pagedStreamRequest` or the `Cursor`, they are tracked internally.

 When the last page is encountered, the API returns a flag which indicates it has reached the end of the result (and the `onCompleted` handler is called).
+This flag is the same `meta.complete` currently returned by typical streaming APIs.

 The `Cursor` keeps track of the `marker`s as it moves through the result.
 There are four paging functions on the `Cursor`. `first`, `previous`, `next`, and `last`.
 When needed -- as with `previous` and `last` -- the `Cursor` uses the stored `marker`s to traverse the result.
 But unless the `marker` has been encountered for the last page, `last` cannot be used.